There's always something to celebrate at our school! From exciting events to proud moments and everyday wins, here are some of our highlights.

 Relieving Principal

-To our wonderful community of volunteers, supporters, advocates, mentors, coaches, and everyone who works tirelessly behind the scenes, we offer our deepest gratitude.
+A warm welcome to our ‘Friends of the School To our wonderful community of volunteers, supporters, advocates, mentors, coaches, and everyone who works tirelessly behind the scenes, we offer our deepest gratitude.

 Our 2025 ‘Friends of the School’ High Tea was truly exceptional.
 Guests were welcomed with expertly made barista-style coffee by our Year 11 Hospitality students, while our Year 10 Food Technology classes created an impressive array of savoury bites, cakes, slices, and specialty treats.
 It was a delightful morning, enriched by a strong sense of community and the joy of gathering together.
 Attendees enjoyed the very best of UHS hospitality as students and supporters shared in the occasion.
 We offer special thanks and congratulations to our Hospitality staff and students for their outstanding efforts, whose professionalism and skill ensured the event was an overwhelming success.